project-mirrors/forgejo-helm/README.md

 | `mysql.primary.persistence.size`    | PVC Storage Request for MySQL volume                               | `10Gi`  |

 ### MariaDB

+MariaDB is loaded as a dependency from [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) if enabled in the values.
+Complete Configuration can be taken from their website.

 | Name                                  | Description                                                       | Value   |
 | ------------------------------------- | ----------------------------------------------------------------- | ------- |